Introduction:

 Fungal, Yeast, and other misc Organisms

-Sometimes these organisms are spread in the air, through bite wounds, by parasites, by direct contact, by urine or stool or mucus, or by close direct contact through sex
+These organisms are spread in the air, through bite wounds, insects, direct contact, urine, stool or mucus, or by extra-close direct contact such as french kissing and you know what.

 There isn't a day that goes by in our little practice where I don't see a pet suffering from at least one of these infectious diseases: